 When to start sleep training

-How to start sleep training
+How to start sleep training toddler

 Before you start implementing a training method - a variety of these are explained below - it's important that you first establish a bedtime routine.
-So, make sure that your toddler is going to sleep at the same time each night, with quiet time before bedtime so that they can become drowsy.
+So, make sure that your little one is going to sleep at the same time each night, with quiet time before bedtime so that they can become drowsy.

 The most important thing in relation to sleep is routine.
 Babies and children thrive on routine and the familiar, so if there is a particular place or certain music or toy they have in order to sleep, this should be with them every night.